eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel.rst

 To start a new Chartbox, press :ref:`display_data_button` in :ref:`edit_menu` or in :ref:`shortcuts_bar`.

-Clicking :ref:`display_data_button`, a new Dialog will appear asking to choose one of the data types that are being collected in the application. \
+Clicking :ref:`display_data_button`, a new Dialog will appear asking to choose one of the data types that are being collected in the application. |br|
 Once a chart has been set with a data type (aka *DataKind*) it could not be changed.
 Nevertheless, new charts could be started with the same or different *DataKind* without limits.